Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ### Frame Analysis: `Time Metrics`

+- Absolute time: The time when the packet was captured, provides the real-world time of packet capture for example date and hour.
+This metric is useful for correlating captured data with real-world events and time-based troubleshooting.
-- Delta time: Delta time measures the time difference between successive packets.
+- Delta time: Measures the time elapsed between successive packets.
 This metric helps in understanding the time intervals between packet transmissions, which can be useful for performance analysis.
-- Relative time: The relative time in a protocol can be used to identify how long it takes for a frame exchange to occur.
+- Relative time: Cumulative time from a selected packet to another selected packet, it can be used to identify how long it takes for a frame exchange to occur.
 Some protocol analyzer software programs make this a very simple task.
-This information is valuable in determining problems such as latency with specific frame exchanges.
+This information is valuable in determining problems such as latency or contention with specific frame exchanges. (ex. in a 4-way-handshake you can select the first frame, and then look how many time does the 4th frame took)
 - Arrival time: Arrival time records the exact time a packet arrives at the capture interface.
-This timestamp is critical for precise sequence analysis and troubleshooting time-sensitive issues.
+This timestamp helps for precise sequence analysis and troubleshooting time-sensitive issues.
-- Actual time: Actual time provides the real-world time of packet capture.
-This metric is useful for correlating captured data with real-world events and time-based troubleshooting.